Kevyn-Martinez/ELSpring2017/doc/Readme.md

 # Documentation Directory.

-All your documentation should go here.
+All my (Kevyn Martinez) documentation for my codes and programs will go in this folder.

+Kevyn M.
+Suny Newpaltz